Contributing Gear Editor

 If the phone case isn’t waterproof, it’s not doing its job.
 Our phone is a staple in both our work and social life, so we really don’t want it to get water damage.
 We need a case we can rely on.

 When a phone case is advertised as “waterproof,” take that with a grain of salt.
 If it only costs $10, like the Joto Waterproof Phone Pouch you probably don’t want to rely on it being fully submersible for long periods of time.
-Consider cases like that to be more splash proof than waterproof.
+Consider cases like that to be more splashproof than waterproof.
 But if you’re feeling bold, you do you – it might just work.

 Warranties

 It’s hard to know if a phone case is truly waterproof without testing it.
 We tried to help you out by testing these cases and risking our phones so you don’t have to.
-However, we recommend looking for a case with some kind of warranty so in case it doesn’t actually work, you’ll be protected.
+However, we recommend looking for a case with some kind of warranty so that in case it doesn’t actually work, you’ll be protected.

 phone cases